 - Anemia from malignancy: When the patient presents for treatment of anemia due to malignancy, and only for the anemia, list the code for the malignancy as the primary diagnosis code followed by the appropriate code for the anemia.
 The typical anemia code in this situation is D63.0 (Anemia in neoplastic disease).
-Note: This is an exception to the general practice of listing the - code for the condition being treated as the primary diagnosis.
-Anemia from therapy: When the patient presents for treatment of only anemia due to chemotherapy, immunotherapy, or radiotherapy, you should report the appropriate anemia code fire.

-radiotherapy, you should report the appropriate anemia code first followed by the malignancy code and the adverse effect, such as T45.1X5 (Adverse effect of antineoplastic and immunosuppressive drugs) or Y84.2 (Radiological procedure and radiotherapy as the cause of abnormal reaction of the patient, or of later complication, without mention of misadventure at the time of the procedure).
+Note: This is an exception to the general practice of listing the code for the condition being treated as the primary diagnosis. - Anemia from therapy: When the patient presents for treatment of only anemia due to chemotherapy, immunotherapy, or radiotherapy, you should report the appropriate anemia code first followed by the malignancy code and the adverse effect, such as T45.1X5 (Adverse effect of antineoplastic and immunosuppressive drugs) or Y84.2 (Radiological procedure and radiotherapy as the cause of abnormal reaction of the patient, or of later complication, without mention of misadventure at the time of the procedure).